Why Cotton Kills: Discovering the Dark Side to this Fluffy Fabric

 Why Being Wet is a Problem

-Cotton garments flaunt this requirement on two grounds.
+Garments like cotton shirts and cotton jeans flaunt this requirement on two grounds.
 First, by their absorption of moisture.
 Secondly, their subsequent loss of insulating properties.
-When dry, cotton garments provide insulation by trapping air between themselves and the skin; when wet, this buffer disappears and increases our exposure to radiant heat loss.
+When dry, cotton garments provide insulation by trapping air between themselves and the skin; when cotton gets wet, this buffer between the cotton and the skin disappears and increases our exposure to radiant heat loss.

 Being wet in and of itself is not exactly one of the hiking world’s cardinal sins — there are a few of us, for example, who will gladly douse our shirts in water while out on a hike in crazily high temps, or who have left our waterproof rain pants at home, and taken a good soaking in a rain shower, yet lived to tell the tale.
-Many desert hikers even extol the virtues of cotton for its capacity to keep them cool when the mercury’s through the proverbial ceiling.
+Many desert hikers wear cotton, and extol the virtues for its capacity to keep them cool when the mercury’s through the proverbial ceiling.

 The problem starts when that wetness is allowed to cool down excessively owing to any of a number of factors: injury, rest stops, altitude gain, nightfall, getting lost, a change in weather conditions, descending instead of ascending, moving at a slower pace.